 They are also the least understood.

-When in the gamma brainwave state, it is thought that the senses are sharpened, and feelings of happiness and peace predominate.
+When in the gamma brainwave state, it is thought that the senses are sharpened and that feelings of happiness and peace predominate.

-It’s this state that you tap into whenever you’re in “the zone” — the state of peak performance.
+This is the brain wave state you tap into whenever you’re in “the zone” — the state of peak performance and blissful immersion.

 Heightened focus, super concentration, and massive productivity are all said to be yours when you’re in the gamma state.